dxlce/dxlce/README.md

-### I'm dxlce.
-I really like leaf juice and hate bean water.
+### I'm dxlce and currently in my first year of Computer Science at Carleton University.

 ## Professional rice burner and meme dealer.
 - Currently learning algorithms and data structures in C/C++